'I always encouraged her to be strong,' says mom of Charlottesville victim

-The woman killed when a car plowed into a crowd of anti-racist protesters in Charlottesville, Virginia on Saturday was identified Sunday as a local paralegal by her family.
+The woman killed when a car plowed into a crowd of anti-racist protesters in Charlottesville, Virginia on Saturday was identified by her family Sunday as a local paralegal.

-Heather Heyer, 32, died after she was struck by the grey Dodge challenger driven by James Alex Fields, 20, who had traveled from Ohio to protest with a group of white nationalists on Saturday.
+Heather Heyer, 32, died after she was struck by a grey Dodge Challenger.
+James Alex Fields, 20, who had traveled from Ohio to protest with a group of white nationalists on Saturday, was charged with second-degree murder for driving the car into the crowd.

 Heyer, who worked for a law firm in nearby Ruckersville, Virginia, had decided to travel to Charlottesvile to join a group of counter-protesters, her family said.